huggingface/transformers/docs/source/en/tasks/monocular_depth_estimation.md

 </Tip>

-Before we begin, we need to install latest version of transformers:
+Before we begin, we need to install the latest version of Transformers:

 ```bash
 pip install -q -U transformers